ubuntu-mate/ubuntu-mate.org/blog/20160225-ubuntu-mate-xenial-beta1.md

     * Added the **Software Boutique** which now contains ~120 applications.
     * Added the ability to **launch applications from the Software Boutique**.
     * Added **category filtering to the Software Boutique**.
-    * Added **expandable/collapsible More Details for each application** to the Software Boutqiue.
+    * Added **expandable/collapsible More Details for each application** listed in the Software Boutqiue.
-    * Added **screenshots for applications to the Software Boutique**.
+    * Added **screenshots for applications listed in the Software Boutique**.
-    * Added **subscribe to updates for Ubuntu MATE Welcome** to ensure you always have the latest Ubuntu MATE Welcome and Software Boutique, including new application listings and translations.
+    * Added **subscribe to updates for Ubuntu MATE Welcome** to ensure you always have the latest version of Ubuntu MATE Welcome and Software Boutique, including new application listings and translations.
-    * Added **highlighting of installed applications** to the Software Boutique.
+    * Added **highlighting of installed applications** listed in the Software Boutique.
-    * Added a **spinner while applications are being installed** to the Software Boutique.
+    * Added a **spinner while applications are being installed** using the Software Boutique.
     * Added **Raspberry Pi 2** specific features and documentation, including **automatic partition resizing**.
     * Fixed the **toggling of Proprietary software in the Software Boutique**.
     * Improved the Software Boutique **by always showing software categories** at the top of the window.